maxfehrentz/SEMI-AUTOMATIC-SEGMENTATION-TOOL/README.md

 Run `HTTPS=true SSL_CRT_FILE=../ssl/selfsigned.crt SSL_KEY_FILE=../ssl/private-without-passphrase.key npm start` in the [front end folder](./Front-End).
 This command will start the front end of the application.
 Then open [https://localhost:3000](https://localhost:3000) to view it in your browser.

 ### Running the tool on a server
 Note that the React front end will run on port 3000 and the python back end will run on port 8000 by default.
+FiftyOne uses port 5151.
 In case the tool does not run on the local machine but on a server, one option is to use port forwarding.
-Instead of connecting via `ssh user@server-address`, use `ssh -L 3000:localhost:3000 -L 8000:localhost:8000 user@server-address`.
+Instead of connecting via `ssh user@server-address`, use `ssh -L 3000:localhost:3000 -L 5151:localhost:5151 -L 8000:localhost:8000 user@server-address`.
 Then the tool can be accessed via [https://localhost:3000](https://localhost:3000).
-Another option without port forwarding is to connect to the server by using its IP address, so via [https://<IP>:3000](https://<IP>:3000).
+Another option without port forwarding is to connect to the server by using its IP address, so via [https://IP:3000](https://IP:3000).
-In case you want to run front end and back end in the same docker container on a server, it is necessary to publish those ports as well, so make sure to include `-p 3000:3000 -p 8000:8000` when starting the container.
+In case you want to run front end and back end in the same docker container on a server, it is necessary to publish those ports as well, so make sure to include `-p 3000:3000 -p 5151:5151 -p 8000:8000` when starting the container.

 ## User manual
 ### Annotation process